kragen/derctuo/sparse-sinc.md

 5. The Gabor basis function in particular has an existing efficient sparse approximation that I've written about previously in Dercuano.

+6. Presumably you need to use some sort of bidirectional filtering to get the left tail of the sinc impulse response as well as the right — though probably by computing the left filter and the right filter on the original signal, then adding them together, rather than composing them as in `filtfilt`.
+But maybe a more complicated topology of this kind of thing can help out in adding a smooth decay to the left side of these globs of alternating impulses.
+Like, if you do the two-stage pipeline thing both to the left and to the right, you could add them together with an offset in order to get rid of the steep slope of the initial "attack".

 I don't know enough yet to know whether this will yield a more efficient and/or precise solution than the standard time-domain IIR